ansgarj/TomoSAR/README.md

 4. `git commit -m "Write a description here"`
 5. `git push origin feature/my-branch`
 6. You can then go to [GitHub](https://github.com/ansgarj/TomoSAR) and make a **pull request** for me to integrate it into the main branch

+**NOTE**: If you're not a _collaborator_, please fork the repository first, then follow the same steps in your fork.
+After pushing your branch, open a pull request to this repository.

 **NOTE**: to push changes you must set up your identity:
 ```sh